-Policy # The Living City Policy Clause Applicability to Project 8.9.2 That development, interference and alterations associated with new, replacement or expanded infrastructure may be permitted where it has been demonstrated that all feasible alternative sites and alignments have been explored through an environmental assessment process, comprehensive environmental study, or equivalent technical report, whichever is applicable based on the scale and scope of the project, and where it can be demonstrated to the satisfaction of TRCA that: a) there is no increase in risk associated with flood hazards and erosion hazards to upstream or downstream properties within valley and stream corridors; b) there is no impediment to the safe passage of flood flows; e) where unavoidable, intrusions into natural features, areas and systems contributing to the conservation of land and areas providing ecological functions and hydrologic functions contributing to the conservation of land are minimized and appropriate remedial works of sufficient scale and scope to restore and enhance features and functions will be implemented in accordance with TRCA Standards; f) infrastructure has been designed in a manner that: i. does not decrease the base flow characteristics of watercourses; ii. minimizes the number of crossings and areas to be disturbed by infrastructure within valley and stream corridors or Lake Ontario shoreline reach and potential cumulative impacts; iii. considers options for remediation of existing natural hazards; iv. minimizes the area of construction disturbance and vegetation removal; v. maintains the predevelopment configuration of the flood plain, valley or stream corridors and the topography along the Lake Ontario shoreline; vi. does not impair surface water and groundwater quality through the introduction of pollutants such as sediments or contaminants; The proposed station is considered an infrastructure project within TRCA regulated lands.
+Policy # The Living City Policy Clause Applicability to Project 8.9.2 That development, interference and alterations associated with new, replacement or expanded infrastructure may be permitted where it has been demonstrated that all feasible alternative sites and alignments have been explored through an environmental assessment process, comprehensive environmental study, or equivalent technical report, whichever is applicable based on the scale and scope of the Project, and where it can be demonstrated to the satisfaction of TRCA that: a) there is no increase in risk associated with flood hazards and erosion hazards to upstream or downstream properties within valley and stream corridors; b) there is no impediment to the safe passage of flood flows; e) where unavoidable, intrusions into natural features, areas and systems contributing to the conservation of land and areas providing ecological functions and hydrologic functions contributing to the conservation of land are minimized and appropriate remedial works of sufficient scale and scope to restore and enhance features and functions will be implemented in accordance with TRCA Standards; f) infrastructure has been designed in a manner that: i. does not decrease the base flow characteristics of watercourses; ii. minimizes the number of crossings and areas to be disturbed by infrastructure within valley and stream corridors or Lake Ontario shoreline reach and potential cumulative impacts; iii. considers options for remediation of existing natural hazards; iv. minimizes the area of construction disturbance and vegetation removal; v. maintains the predevelopment configuration of the flood plain, valley or stream corridors and the topography along the Lake Ontario shoreline; vi. does not impair surface water and groundwater quality through the introduction of pollutants such as sediments or contaminants; The proposed station is considered an infrastructure Project within TRCA regulated lands.
 Alternatives are presented in the Project Description (Section 3.1.1), as well as Section 3.1.2 and 3.1.3.1 provide a description of the track, switches and signals configuration that document the rationale for leaving the switching plant in it's current position under the Gardiner Expressway and its effect on platform positioning that result in a portion of the platforms extending into the Mimico Creek Hazard Lands and the mitigation proposed to move the signals as far east as possible to position the station platforms as far east as possible.
-Section 3.1.3.3 provides a description of alternatives considered for the sloped walkways to arrive at the proposed configuration.
+Section 3.1.3.2 provides a description of alternatives considered for the sloped walkways to arrive at the proposed configuration.
 Section 3.1.3.2 provides a description of the process for submission and approval of a deviation from Metrolinx's DRM for reducing the platform widths and a commitment included in Section 8.1 for this process as part of 30% Design.
 Section 3.3.15 provides the proposed mitigation measure for supporting the north platform with a continuous retaining wall socketed into the bedrock so the platform itself and the live load from the tracks is carried by the proposed retaining wall.
 The toe wall would only have to support the remaining slope north of the platform and continue to protect the east abutment of the existing Mimico Creek bridge.
+In addition, details are provided in Mitigation sections (Sections 5.1.2, 5.9.2, 5.10.2 and summarized in Section 5.1.2 with summary of Future Commitments in Table 8-3) of the EPR.